jarondlk/jaronchai-blog/pages/resume.markdown

 ## Awards

 **MEXT Scholarship (Monbukagakusho Scholarship)**\
-Full scholarship from the Japanese government
+Full scholarship from the Japanese government for Masters Degree in Graduate School of Information Sciences, Tohoku University.

+**Medal of Academic Excellence**\
+In recognition of outstanding academic performance, highest GPA in the program for the whole 4 academic years.

 **Certificate of Academic Excellence in 2020 and 2021**\
 Issued by *Thai-Nichi International College*, Year 2020 and 2021\